quicwg/base-drafts/draft-ietf-quic-transport.md

    streams), then the peer must assume that the streams were incomplete and were abnormally terminated.

-2. Implicit Shutdown: The default idle timeout for a QUIC connection is 30 seconds, and is a required parameter in connection negotiation.
+2. Implicit Shutdown: The default idle timeout is a required parameter in connection negotiation.
 The maximum is 10 minutes.
 If there is no network activity for the duration of the idle timeout, the connection is closed.
 By default a CONNECTION_CLOSE frame will be sent.
 A silent close option can be enabled when it is expensive to send an explicit close, such as mobile networks that must wake up the radio.

 3. Abrupt Shutdown: An endpoint may send a Public Reset packet at any time during the connection to abruptly terminate an active connection.
 A Public